Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/antispam_best_practices/guide.en-ca.md

 Log in to the [OVHcloud Control Panel](/links/manager), open the `Network`{.action} menu in the left-hand sidebar and click `Public IP Addresses`{.action}.

-You can use the drop-down menu underneath **"My public IP addresses and associated services"** to filter your services according to category, or directly type the desired IP address in the search bar.
+You can use the drop-down menu underneath **My public IP addresses and associated services** to filter your services according to category, or directly type the desired IP address in the search bar.

-If you have an alert on any of your IP(s), there will be a red status icon in the "**IP Alert**" column.
+If you have an alert on any of your IP(s), there will be a red status icon in the **IP Alert** column.

 ![Anti spam alert](images/blockedIP_new.png){.thumbnail}

-Click on the `...`{.action} next to the corresponding IP/service and select `Anti-spam unblocking`{.action}.
+Click the `⁝`{.action} button next to the corresponding IP/service and select `Anti-spam unblocking`{.action}.

 ![antispam](images/antispam_new.png){.thumbnail}